Recognizing Spectrum-Based Conditions

 What to watch out for

-- Expecting a single test to confirm this kind of condition.
+- Expecting a single test to confirm every spectrum-based pattern.

 - Describing each symptom separately instead of as a pattern.